Refinancing a Business Loan Can Save You Money and Grow Your Business

 - Optimize the benefits of your business-banker relationship.
 You may obtain an increased capacity to organize accounts and balances to lower fees and earn more interest on deposits.

 Reducing the amount of overall debt may improve your overall business credit score, boosting your eligibility for good financing terms in the future.
 The amount of debt relative to your total amount of available credit—simply, how much you currently owe divided by your credit limit—is referred to as your credit utilization ratio.
 This ratio accounts for up to 30% of your credit rating.
-Potential lenders (and possibly even investors) see a low credit utilization rate as an indication your business is managing debt wisely.
+Potential lenders (and possibly even investors) see a low credit utilization rate as an indication that your business is managing debt wisely.

 Getting prepared: Take a financial selfie